Ledlenser

 Ledlenser GmbH & Co.
-KG is a German technology company that manufactures portable lighting products (especially LED forehead and hand flashlights & inspection lamps) based in the North Rhine-Westphalian city of Solingen in Germany.
-It was founded by Rainer and Harold Opolka, who developed the first commercially available LED flashlight.
+KG is a German technology company that specialises in the manufacturing of portable lighting products (especially LED forehead and hand flashlights & inspection lamps).
+It is based in the North Rhine-Westphalian city of Solingen in Germany.
+It was founded by Rainer and Harold Opolka.

 At the beginning of 2019, the company had around 115 employees in Germany and around 800 in the production plant in China.
 The company is headquartered with product development in Germany, and the company has a 100% owned manufacturing subsidiary in the People's Republic of China.

 History

-In 1993, the twins Rainer and Harald Opolka founded a trading company for knives, scissors and other steel goods under the name Stahlwarenkontor GmbH in Beelitz, southwest of Berlin.
-In 1997, the company relocated to Solingen under the name Zweibrüder Stahlwarenkontor GmbH, where it still has its headquarters today.
+In 1993, twins Rainer and Harald Opolka founded a trading company for knives, scissors, and other steel goods under the name "Stahlwarenkontor GmbH" in Beelitz, southwest of Berlin.
+In 1997, the company relocated to Solingen under the name "Zweibrüder Stahlwarenkontor GmbH", where its headquarters remain today.
 The company's premises have been located in the Mathildenhütte, a renovated former glassblowing factory, since 2002.
 In 2002 the name was changed to Zweibrüder Optoelectronics GmbH.

 In 2000, the Opolka twins built a 5 mm LED from Nichia into a housing.
 This resulted in the typical design for the following products with the perforated rim.
 The lamp, marketed under the name Photon Pump V8, went into stores in late 2000 and has sold over twelve million pieces in 80 countries around the world to date.

 The products from the LedLenser series have received numerous design awards since 2001.
-These include internationally known design awards such as the Red Dot design award, the Design Plus, the Good Design Awards or the IF Design Award.
-Some of the lamps received several awards, such as the V8 or the Car Lenser Rechargeable.
-In addition, Ledlenser was honored with the German Brand Award in the category "Industry Excellence in Branding" in 2016.
-The company convinced the renowned jury in terms of the degree of innovation, consistent brand management and sustainable brand communication.
+Including the Red Dot design award, and the IF Design Award.
+In 2016, Ledlenser also received the German Brand Award in the category "Industry Excellence in Branding".

-Ledlenser has developed the Advanced Focus System especially for its flashlights (patented in the USA and Europe).
-The combination of lens and reflector creates a round light cone of excellent quality with every focus.
+Ledlenser developed the Advanced Focus System for its flashlights (patented in the USA and Europe).
+The combination of lens and reflector creates a cone of light with every focus.
 Another innovation is the mechanical one-hand focusing on the basis of a sliding carriage.
 The Opolka twins have protected their own developments and products with over 100 patents, designs and utility models.